Japan Summer Trip. Day 9: Nara

 Our walking tour ended at Daijoin Garden

-After the end of the walking tour, we spent that evening in the Nara park, which is famous of the tame deer in a large park.
+After the end of the walking tour, we spent that evening in the Nara Park, which is famous for the tame deer in a large park.
 There are also several attractions, such as Todaiji Temple and Kasuga Shrine.

 And honey, please watch your handbag...